surroundaustralia/idn-ds/len-and-sandra-notes.md

 ### List prepared by Len for Vanessa 2021-10-25

-Below is a very rough summary prepared for Vanessa of the datasets which have been identified so far, including databases maintained by others to which we would want to link.
+Sandra's earlier notes incorporated in this very rough summary Len prepared for Vanessa of the datasets which have been identified so far, including databases maintained by others to which we would want to link.

 Sam has identified others at ANU but I don't have details.